 Then a series of dreams followed for years where the tiger saved me every time I was afraid.
 In one dream, I was in a convenient store being robbed, and the assailant shot me in my right butt cheek.
 My right cheek.
 I took off running, and he chased me.
 I turned a series of corners around the streets of this town, trying to get away, and once I reached the last street before hitting a river, I turned right, running, out of breath, turning my head to see the bad guy was still there keeping up, inching closer, and I had a little panic attack.
 Then a tiger breezes up to me on a motorcycle, and with a loud roar from the motorcycle, we escaped.

-The witch then sent me to a psychic for a past life reading, and I roamed the store of incense and crystals thinking I might of been a cat in a past life.
+A friend once sent me to a psychic for a past life reading, and I roamed the store of incense and crystals thinking I might of been a cat in a past life.
 Yeah.
 A fat housecat.
+Whose claws kept getting stuck in the Berber carpet when I walked.
 I expected to hear things that felt foreign because I don’t think all psychics are that psychic.
 At best, maybe she’d hit one of my dreams.
-Maybe the one where I was a white daughter of a plantation owner who fell in love with a slave, and my father was executing him for the abomination our love was.
-I’ve had many dreams where I was a vampire slayer, one where I was fighting a vampire in a lake of cheese surrounded by approaching tornadoes.
-I’ve had many more dreams where some guy from high school was my true love, some of which were psychic about his life far away.
-Maybe he and I were lovers in a past life where death and birth and remarriage couldn’t break our spiritual connection.
+But secretly, I was hoping she’d explain why I keep dreaming about this one guy I went to high school with.
+At this time, I was unaware at how psychic those dreams were, but I knew they were important for reasons beyond my understanding.
 But no. The psychic said, of all things abnormal and irrational, I was a tiger guardian in ancient Egypt (because there were tigers in all the stories of Egypt).
 I was one of many guardians, and a handful were abusing their power.
 I didn’t know how to handle them, so I remained indifferent.
 God didn’t like my indifference, so I was punished, but not as harshly as those who abused their power.
 I had things to do on earth, and that’s why I’m here.
 Every life is a form of penance.

 I dreamt I was in hell, and a big, strong red devil threw me into a thick, black river whose depth is unknown.
 And a whale like beast with razor, sharp, stalactite teeth and 2 rows of spider-like, black, shiny eyes swam up to sniff his food.
 In fear, in the dark, muddy waters hiding all that lurks within it, I desperately searched for any light.
 I closed my eyes and prayed, and then I started glowing.
 The beast swam off in fear because he had never known light.

 I later dreamt I was in the same hell, and a man I grew to care for sliced me across the stomach and then kicked me into that same river.
 The same beast swam up to me, sniffing my blood as it poured into the substance, and before I could get a chance to pray, he left me be.
-The beasts of hell instinctively will not bother anyone who is good.
 For a minute, we swam together as if I were swimming with dolphins in the Caribbean.
 I still think back to that dream and find peace within that moment.